asakpke/Learn-PHP-Web-App-Development-using-MySQL/Class 1/Notes.md

 > Branch Code: 5201
 > IBAN No: PK97MEZN0052010100479581

-You can pay fee whatever you can afford.
-Even if it's just a rupee/dollar, we appreciate it.
+You can pay fee whatever you can afford :innocent: Even if it's just a rupee/dollar, we appreciate it.

 # Learn Basic Programming
 Learn Computer Programming on Your Mobile Phone